weaveworks-experiments/flux-classic/site/fluxctl/index.md

 A service may have several rules, e.g., from more than one invocation of `fluxctl select`; a container will be enrolled if it matches _any_ of the rules.
+To repeat: matching _any_ rule will do, but _each_part_ of the rule must match.

 ```
 Usage:
   fluxctl select <service> <rule> [flags]

 Flags:
-      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs
+      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs
-      --image="": filter instances for this image
+      --image="": select only containers with this image
-      --labels="": filter instances for these labels, given as comma-delimited key=value pairs
+      --labels="": select only containers with these labels, given as comma-delimited key=value pairs
-      --port-fixed=0: Use a fixed port, and get the IP address from docker inspect
+      --port-fixed=0: Use a fixed port, and get the IP address from docker network settings
       --port-mapped=0: Use the host IP address, and the host port mapped to the given container port
-      --tag="": filter instances for this tag
+      --tag="": select only containers with this tag
 ```

 When you use `fluxctl select ...`, you give the rule a name.
 The name can be used to remove that rule later.
-A container may remain enrolled if it matches another rule.
+A container that matched the removed rule may remain as an instance, if it matches another rule.

 ```
 Usage: